On Z-compactifiability of manifolds: Abstract

 \section{Abstract}

 In 1976, Chapman and Siebenmann \cite{CS76} established necessary and sufficient conditions for $\mathcal{Z}$-compactifying Hilbert cube manifolds.
-While these conditions are known to be necessary for a manifold to admit a $\mathcal{Z}$-compactification in general, whether these conditions are also sufficient for such compactifications remained an open question.
-This paper aims to provide an affirmative answer to this question.
-As applications, we clarify the relationship between $\mathcal{Z}$-compactifiable manifolds and pseudo-collarable manifolds.
-Additionally, we investigate the connections with aspherical manifolds, as well as with manifolds constructed via the controlled Mather-Thurston theorems.
+While these conditions are known to be necessary for a manifold $M^n$ to admit a $\mathcal{Z}$-compactification, it remains an open question whether these conditions are also sufficient.
+Guilbault and the author \cite[Thm.
+1.2]{GG20} proved that these conditions are sufficient for the product $M^n \times [-2,2]$ $(n\geq 5)$ to be $\mathcal{Z}$-compactifiable.
+We further explore this topic by introducing additional conditions such that a $\mathcal{Z}$-compactification of $M^n \times [-2,2]$ indeed implies a $\mathcal{Z}$-compactification of $M^n$, thus partially resolving the open question.
+As applications, it is shown that there exist infinitely many non-pseudo-collarable 4-manifolds which are $\mathcal{Z}$-compactifiable; however, pseudo-collarable manifolds with compact boundary of dimension at least six are $\mathcal{Z}$-compactifiable.

+Furthermore, we investigate the connection between $\mathcal{Z}$-compactifiability with the topological rigidity of aspherical manifolds.
+We also construct a noncompact one-sided $s$-cobordism $(W,V,V^{\ast})$ satisfying controlled Mather-Thurston theorems, where $V$ is $\mathcal{Z}$-compactifiable, whereas $V^{\ast}$ may not be.